Asthma Canada: Asthma and Allergy HelpLine

-Asthma Canada has an Asthma and Allergy HelpLine at 1-866-787-4050.
+Asthma Canada has an Asthma and Allergy HelpLine.

 The Asthma Canada Member Alliance

 The Asthma Canada Member Alliance (ACMA), formerly known as the National Asthma Patient Alliance, was founded in 2008 in Hamilton, Ontario.
 It is directed by a group of volunteers representing each province and territory in Canada.
 ACMA enables people with asthma to come together and engage in education and advocacy so that others with their condition can get the help they need.
 The goal of ACMA is to increase patient awareness of how to achieve optimal asthma control, address communication and advocacy needs of asthma patients, and build a network of patient volunteers dedicated to improving asthma care and education.

 Other programs

-Asthma Canada believes that all Canadians living with asthma should have equitable and timely access to prescription medications based on the best possible health outcomes rather than ability to pay.
 Asthma Canada spearheaded a letter-writing campaign to the Canadian government to advocate for equitable access to prescription medication, and continues to participate in advocacy campaigns that affect Canadians with asthma.

 Asthma Canada is the official Canadian partner of the Asthma and Allergy Friendly certification program, operated by Allergy Standards Limited, which tests and certifies household products on a pass/fail basis for allergen reduction.
 Team Asthma is a brand that promotes asthma awareness and healthy lifestyles through participation in running races, triathlons, and other athletic competitions.
 Anyone with a connection to asthma is encouraged to join Team Asthma and wear its clothing during competitions.

 Asthma Canada runs the Asthma Ambassadors program, which allows interested Canadians to disseminate asthma information in their communities.
 This is done through peer-to-peer support, providing education packages to their friends, and placing them in visible community locations.